-- Content Exams Testing promotes learning (Roediger & Karpicke, 2006).
+- 1. Content Exams: Testing promotes learning (Roediger & Karpicke, 2006).
 The instructor will provide study guides to prepare for the content exams.
 There will be three content exams consisting of 50 multiple-choice questions.
 The best two out of three exams will count toward your course grade.
 Exams are worth 40% of your course grade (20% each). - 2.
-Class Participation Participation assignments will occur in class; therefore, attendance is necessary.
+Class Participation: Participation assignments will occur in class; therefore, attendance is necessary.
 There are 18 participation assignments, and only 15 will count.
 Thus, students can miss up to 3 participation assignments without penalty.
 Students should bring with them paper to complete these activities.
 Activities will include thought exercises, learning quizzes, and applications.
 Students will earn up to 1 point each for completing these.
 Additionally, participation includes also being a good class citizen; this includes refraining from being on your phone for non-academic purposes, arriving more than 5 minutes late, and leaving early.
-Participation is worth 15% of your course grade (1% each).

-- 3. Service Learning Project Students will conduct a service learning project related to lifespan development.
+Participation is worth 15% of your course grade (1% each). - 3.
+Service Learning Project: Students will conduct a service learning project related to lifespan development.
 Students will write a paper corresponding to their service project.
 The project is worth 30% total. - 4.
-Research Exposure Requirement A goal of this class is to help you become familiar with psychological research.
+Research Exposure Requirement: A goal of this class is to help you become familiar with psychological research.
 One way to obtain this goal is to have you participate in research studies.
-Participating in research studies contributes to students and faculty at A&M -Commerce, your understanding of how research is conducted, and human knowledge in general.
-All students in this class will be required to participate in the psychology department's participant pool or complete alternative assignments (see me for more information on alternative assignments).
+Participating in research studies contributes to students and faculty at A&M Commerce, your understanding of how research is conducted, and human knowledge in general.
+All students in this class will be required to participate in the psychology department's participant pool or complete alternative assignments.
+The alternative to Sona research participation will be to complete an original 2-page article summary for each credit hour.
+The instructions and assigned articles can be found on D2L.
+If you choose to do the research alternative instead of the research studies, the article summaries will be due on December 6, 2024.

 Students must complete a total of 6 experiment credits.
 However, if you complete your first 4 experiment credits without any "no-shows" you will receive 2 free punctual participant credits.
 In other words, if you show up to your experiments on time you will only need to complete 4 experiment credits.
 When you first sign into the experiment management system (EMS) you will be asked to take a prescreen.
 The prescreen takes about 20 minutes to complete.
-If you complete the prescreen in the first two weeks of the semester you will receive $\frac{1}{2}$ free experiment credit.
-This can be combined with later experiments that are worth $\frac{1}{2}$ credit.
+If you complete the prescreen in the first two weeks of the semester you will receive 1⁄2 free experiment credit.
+This can be combined with later experiments that are worth 1⁄2 credit.

 If you fail to complete this portion of the class your grade will be lowered by one full grade.
-In effect, if you have an 'A' in the class but fail to complete your research participation (either through participating in research studies, alternative assignments, or a mixture of both) your final grade in the class will be a 'B.' More information about participating in research, such as how to log in to the EMS, is given at the end of this syllabus.
+In grade in the class will be a 'B.' More information about participating in research, such as how to log in to the EMS, is given at the end of this syllabus.